Alabama Real Estate Law Conference

 - Title litigation.
 Joshua White will discuss title litigation—including the initiation and pleading requirements, burdens of proof and common defenses, and trial tactics.

 - Landlord and tenant law.
-Trey Smith will give a legislative update of landlord-tenant law, discuss the landlord-tenant relationship from pre-lease considerations to eviction, and touch on issues such as fair credit reporting, the Fair Housing Act, and subsidized housing.
+Sarah Taggart will discuss the landlord-tenant relationship from pre-lease considerations to eviction and touch on issues such as screening and disqualifying tenants, late fees, and handling repairs.